 - Reservations must be submitted at least two business days prior to the date requested.

-- Reservations must be made by an adult (18 years of age or older) with a library card that is not barred.
+- Reservations must be made by an adult (18 years of age or older) with a full access library card that is not barred.
 The individual reserving the room will receive confirmation which must be shown to staff to gain admittance to the room on the day of the meeting.

 - The applicant listed on the Meeting Room Reservation Form will be held responsible for damage to library property and must be present during the meeting.